rbrooks6/esgf-build/README.md

 ### What you will need:
 1. Path to directory with repositories
-    * Purge and clone script can be used to purge any existing repositories, and clone new ones
+    * Purge and clone script can be used to purge any existing repositories, and clone new ones.
+    * In the terminal, typing pwd in the directory of repositories will return the path.
 2. Dependencies installed:
     * Python 2.7
     * Apache Ant

 ### To begin:
-1. Navigate to the esgf-build repo in the terminal
+1. Navigate to the esgf-build repo in the terminal.
 2. Run *esgf_build.py* by typing:
     ``` shell
     python esgf_build.py